We're starting to, I don't want to hear no complaints.

 And then you got Elmer Ray.

-Federal agents pursued Al Capone for years, but it wasn't G Men who finally spared him, it was T snared him, it was T Men, which is the Treasury, yeah, it was IRS that actually got him.
+Federal agents pursued Al Capone for years, but it wasn't G-Men who finally spared him.

 So yeah, the Department of Treasury, this makes sense.

-Why send the Treasury department after a gangster wanted for murder, bootlegging, and prostitution?
+Why send the Treasury Department after a gangster wanted for murder, bootlegging, and prostitution?

-Because Capone was way too willy to leave evidence of a serious crime, and the government vowed to get him by any way it could, and then Elmer Ray headed a unit pursuing Capone for the IRS.
+Because Capone was way too willing to leave evidence of a serious crime, and the government vowed to get him by any way it could.

 That's how they got him on tax evasion, guys.

-Anslinger had served as an assisted commercial prohibition as he proposed outlawing the purchase of alcohol.
+And then a general in the drug wars, this was Anslinger had served as an assistant commissioner of prohibition as he proposed outlawing the purchase of alcohol.

-1930 Anslinger was appointed commissioner of the new Federal Bureau of Narcotics.
+1930, Anslinger was appointed commissioner of the new Federal Bureau of Narcotics.

 He remained there for 32 years.